Lawsuit: Baldwin had no reason to fire in ‘Rust’ shooting

 Like last week’s from head of lighting Serge Svetnoy, it was filed in Los Angeles Superior Court and names many defendants including Baldwin, who was both star and a producer; David Halls, the assistant director who handed Baldwin the gun; and Hannah Gutierrez Reed, who was in charge of weapons on the set.

-There was no call for Baldwin to point the gun toward Hutchins and Souza, nor to fire it, the suit says.
+There was no call for Baldwin to point the gun toward Hutchins and Souza, nor to fire it, the lawsuit says.

 And it alleges Baldwin violated protocol by not checking the gun more carefully.